 - Red-eye reduc.: When flash is used in a low-light environment, the subject’s eyes may come out red in the image.
 Red eye happens when the light from the flash reflects off the retina of the eyes.
 The camera’s red-eye reduction feature turns on the red-eye reduction lamp to shine a gentle light into the subject’s eyes to narrow the pupil diameter or iris.
 A smaller pupil reduces the chances of red eye from occurring.

-- Slow synchro: Slow Sync Flash is a function found on many cameras that tells your camera to shoot with both a longer shutter speed as well as firing the flash.
-This means you get the best of both worlds above and can both get a relatively sharp shot of your main subject as well as get some ambient light from the background and foreground.
+- Slow synchro: Slow Sync Flash is a function found on many cameras that tells your camera to shoot with both a longer shutter and firing the flash.
+This means you get the best of both worlds above and can both get a relatively sharp shot of your primary subject and get some ambient light from the background and foreground.

 - Built-In flash settings:

 If you highlight this option and press Set, you display the screen shown here.